 Motivation is not a personality trait you either have or lack.
 It is closer to a state — something that rises and falls depending on how a goal is set up, how progress is tracked, and whether the environment makes the right action easy.
-That is good news, because state can be engineered.
+That is good news, because a state can be engineered.

 1. Pick goals you actually chose